loda-lang/loda-programs/programs/oeis/list3.md

 * [A309686](http://oeis.org/A309686) ([L23 program](309/A309686.asm)): Sum of the even parts appearing among the smallest parts of the partitions of n into 3 parts.
 * [A309687](http://oeis.org/A309687) ([L12 program](309/A309687.asm)): Number of odd parts appearing among the second largest parts of the partitions of n into 3 parts.
 * [A309689](http://oeis.org/A309689) ([L17 program](309/A309689.asm)): Number of even parts appearing among the second largest parts of the partitions of n into 3 parts.
+* [A309714](http://oeis.org/A309714) ([L26 program](309/A309714.asm)): The smallest possible nonnegative difference between the sum of the first n positive integers (A000217) and the sum of any number of the directly following and consecutive integers.
 * [A309715](http://oeis.org/A309715) ([L18 program](309/A309715.asm)): Number of even parts appearing among the third largest parts of the partitions of n into 4 parts.
 * [A309779](http://oeis.org/A309779) ([L03 program](309/A309779.asm)): Squares that can be expressed as the sum of two positive squares but not as the sum of three positive squares.
 * [A309805](http://oeis.org/A309805) ([L09 program](309/A309805.asm)): Maximum number of nonattacking kings placeable on a hexagonal board with edge-length n in Glinski's hexagonal chess.